Rape victim seeks justice

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Even after 13 years of the fateful day when Abida was kidnapped and raped by a gang of boys, it was difficult for her to hold back her tears while she was describing the trauma she had been through on that unfortunate day and during the trial.
+Islamabad : Even after 13 years of the fateful day when Abida was kidnapped and raped by a gang of boys, it was difficult for her to hold back her tears while she was describing the trauma she had been through on that unfortunate day and during the trail.

 Abida was addressing a press conference on Friday after the Supreme Court’s decision of acquitting the culprits despite the decision of Session Court and Shariah Court in her favour.
 “I appeal the Chief Justice of Pakistan and Prime Minister of Pakistan to take notice of the situation and convict the rapists as per law instead of acquitting them (Ba Izzat Bari),” she said while talking to media.